Musk took over Twitter. Then some users began testing chaos - NewsBreak

 In a letter aimed to soothe the fears of advertisers, Musk vowed Thursday that Twitter won’t be a “free-for-all hellscape, where anything can be said with no consequences.”

-The Associated Press checked at least a dozen other Twitter accounts that were suspended by the platform — including those used by right-wing activist James O’Keefe and MyPillow Chief Executive Mike Lindell — and each turned up an “account suspended” message as of Friday afternoon.
+The Associated Press checked at least a dozen other Twitter accounts that were suspended by the platform — including those used by right-wing activist James O’Keefe and MyPillow chief executive Mike Lindell — and each turned up an “account suspended” message as of Thursday afternoon.

 At least one still found a way to get his message out.

-"I am very happy that Twitter is now in sane hands, and will no longer be run by Radical Left Lunatics and Maniacs that truly hate our country," Trump said Friday morning in a post on his social media platform Truth Social, leaving no indication of whether he'd return to the platform or not even though Musk has said he would allow it.
+“I am very happy that Twitter is now in sane hands, and will no longer be run by Radical Left Lunatics and Maniacs that truly hate our country,” Trump said Friday morning in a post on his social media platform Truth Social, indicating he might not return to the platform even though Musk has said he would allow Trump back.

-“I LOVE TRUTH!,” he said, adding Twitter will be “better” if it works to get rid of bots and fake accounts “that have hurt it so badly.”
+“I LOVE TRUTH!,” Trump said, adding Twitter will be “better” if it works to get rid of bots and fake accounts “that have hurt it so badly.”

+In a Tweet posted on Friday afternoon, Musk said Twitter will be forming a “content moderation council with widely diverse viewpoints," and “no major content decisions or account reinstatements will happen before that council convenes."

 But there was no evidence to suggest the status of his account had changed or that Musk played a role, and there was no sign of recent activity.
 Twitter did not immediately reply to a request for comment on whether Ye was back on the platform.
 The rapper and fashion designer had also been suspended from Instagram, where his account there was recently reinstated.